stevay/stevay.github.io/_posts/2018-12-31-Music-Analysis.md

 The purpose of music is multifaceted.
 The head-bobbing rhythms; the sing-along anthems ([this is my jam](https://youtu.be/HgzGwKwLmgM)); movie soundtrack theme songs.
 It is no surprise how impactful music is to the world.
 Some might even say that there is no life without music - I am one of such folks.

-Given how expansive music is, in areas such as genre and number of songs available, when it comes to distinguishing ‘good’ music from ‘great’ music, the Billboard Hot 100 charts are considered the music industry standard for defining the most popular songs for any given year.
+Given how expansive music is, in areas such as genre and number of songs available, when it comes to distinguishing ‘good’ music from ‘great’ music, the Billboard Hot 100 charts are considered the music industry standard for defining the most popular songs on any given year.
 Billboard has been releasing charts since the 1950s, and I, being the curious Data Scientist with a strong passion in music, yearns to know what made songs ‘click’ for society over the last sixty-plus years.

 Using Billboard Hot 100 charts from 1950-2018 and Spotify’s API, I set out to discover what music trends and shifts exist for popular music over the past six decades.